BV-BRC/AMRMetadataReview_2021/README.md

 On top of this, [KMC](http://sun.aei.polsl.pl/REFRESH/index.php?page=projects&project=kmc&subpage=about) is also needed to run the scripts.
 Specifically, *kmc* and *kmc_dump* must both be in *PATH*.

 Note that the *run.sh* script does require quite a bit of resources to run.
 For reference, our machine is has 144 logical cores and 1 TB of RAM.
 During testing, utilizing 128 cores the training portion of the script took 2-3 days total to run while using upwards of 128 GB of RAM on the machine.
+Besides this, the script requires a total of 220 GB of fasta files to be downloaded used to train with.
+An additional 1-2 GB of store is used during training.

 # Repository Structure